Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 - Use a Company Vehicle —

 Depending on your business activities in Rochester, NY, both you and your employees could use a company vehicle and deduct the associated costs.
-You can take this deduction using one of two methods:
+This deduction can be made in two ways:

 - Consider Fringe Benefits For Your Employees —